-Within the updated DSM-5, not only does this definition of grief now cover bereavement for losses found in death, but also allows for treatment programs to address other forms of grief from various life events such as trauma during recovery, romantic attachment loss, geographic move, job loss or any other major life incidents.
+Within the updated DSM-5, not only does this definition of grief now cover bereavement for losses found in death but also allows for treatment programs to address other forms of grief from various life events such as trauma during recovery, romantic attachment loss, a geographic move, job loss or any other major life incidents.

 If you or your loved one is experiencing any form of grief, here are four ways a mental health professional can help.